 I will refer to this fabric as “satin”.

-The satin has a characteristic shine on one of its faces.
+Satin has a characteristic sheen on one of its sides.

-As the finish is very smooth, then the fabric captures a lot of light and this is present especially in the curves of the folds, where the curve protrudes a shiny shine is noticeable and where the curve goes down the color turns almost black.
+Since the finish is very smooth, the fabric captures a lot of light, and this is especially evident in the curves of the folds, where the curvature stands out with a gleaming shine, and where the curve dips, the color turns almost black.

-In the toolbar we choose --> Gradient Tool (1) --> Right click on “Foreground to transparent” --> Duplicate sub-tool
+In the toolbar, choose --> Gradient Tool (1) --> Right click on “Foreground to transparent” --> Duplicate sub tool

-(We name it as we want to identify it, I name it “satin”).
+(We name it however we want to identify it, I named it “satin”).

 Then we have to work on that new gradient.
 We will choose the color for our satin fabric, I chose red.

-On the gradient configuration we move the arrows that are together below the bar.
+On the gradient settings, we move the arrows just below the bar.

-We can also put the cursor at the beginning or end of where these are and generate more arrows.
-With this action is how we can manipulate the intensity and position of the colors, and in the small boxes above we can choose the color we want.
+We can also place the cursor at the beginning or end of where these are and generate more arrows.
+With this action, we can manipulate the intensity and position of the colors, and in the small squares above, we can choose the color we want.

-This gradient has to have a finish similar to this:
+This gradient must have a finish similar to this:

-Here is a video for you to understand better.
+Here is a video for you to understand it better.

-To paint your illustration you should only take into account that on satin fabric the shine usually has the main tone, for example, if you chose a blue color, the shine will be a slightly desaturated light blue.
-Also the color you choose must be desaturated.
-The shadows must be very dark.
+To paint your illustration, you should only take into account that in satin fabric, the highlight usually has the main tone, for example, if you chose blue, the highlight will be a slightly desaturated light blue.
+Also, the color you choose should be desaturated.
+Shadows should be very dark.

-Both the base color, as well as the shadows and the brightness must be in different layers, I recommend that for all your illustrations.
+Both the base color, as well as the shadows and the highlight, should be on different layers; I recommend this for all your illustrations.
 When you have everything ready, save it in a folder.

-Duplicate that folder and make it a raster layer.
+Duplicate that folder and convert it into a raster layer.

 Duplicate folder --> Right click --> Convert layer --> Convert to raster layer.

-This is how you will be able to use the gradient directly on top of this new layer that you created.
+This is how you can use the gradient directly on this new layer you created.

-To use this, make sure you have selected (or are working) on this same layer.
+To use this, make sure you have this same layer selected (or are working on it).

 Then do the following: